pehkomatti/agile-final-project/README.md

-#Introduction to Agile Development and Scrum
+# Agile Final Project – Kanban Board

-This project is part of the Introduction to Agile Development and Scrum course on Coursera.
+This repository is part of the *Introduction to Agile Development and Scrum* course on Coursera.

+## Project Description

-It demonstrates how to use Agile practices and a Kanban board in GitHub to manage work.
+The project simulates a simple product catalog system and demonstrates the use of Agile and Scrum practices with a Kanban board in GitHub.

-#About the Project
+## Features

-The project simulates a simple product catalog system with user stories for:
+The system includes the following user stories:

-Creating, updating, deleting, and retrieving products Liking and disliking products
+- Create, read, update, and delete products
+- Like and dislike products
-Listing and searching products
+- List and search products
-Deploying the application to the cloud
+- Deploy the application to the cloud
-Setting up CI/CD automation
+- Set up CI/CD automation

-Agile Workflow
+## Agile Process

-Work is organized using a Kanban board with:
+Work is managed using a Kanban board in GitHub Projects.
+The workflow includes:

-Product Backlog
+- Product Backlog
-Icebox
+- Icebox
-Sprint Backlog
+- Sprint Backlog
-In Progress
+- In Progress
-Review/QA
+- Review/QA
-Done
+- Done

-Purpose
+## Purpose

-The goal is to practice Agile and Scrum concepts like backlog management, sprint planning, and tracking work using GitHub Projects.
+The purpose of this project is to practice Agile and Scrum concepts such as backlog management, sprint planning, and tracking work using a Kanban workflow.